sanjar-notes/frontend/home/3_Resources/3_JavaScript_Understanding_the_weird_parts/2_Execution_Contexts_and_Lexical_Environments/11_Two_phase_interpretation,_hoisting.md

 # 11. Two phase interpretation, "hoisting"
-Created Sunday 1 March 2022
+Created Tuesday 1 March 2022

 #### The two phases
 JavaScript is run in two phases by the JavaScript engine.